gazebosim/gz-physics/tutorials/04-switching-physics-engines.md

 ### From SDF

-You can specify Ignition Gazebo which engine to load from the SDF world file by giving the shared library name to the `Physics` plugin tag.
+You can specify in Ignition Gazebo which engine to load from the SDF world file by giving the shared library name to the `Physics` plugin tag.
 For the example above, you can load it like this:

 ```{.xml}